smoonlee/ovpn-webapp/docs/websocket-console.md

 ## Overview

 The OpenVPN Configurator includes a real-time console interface that provides immediate feedback during the certificate generation and configuration process.
 This is implemented using secure WebSocket connections (WSS) and a modern, terminal-style interface.
+The console provides a clear, color-coded view of the configuration process and automatically clears between operations for better readability.

+## Features

+- Real-time operation feedback
+- Auto-clearing between operations
+- Color-coded message types
+- Secure WSS-only connections
+- Automatic reconnection
+- Responsive design (800px width, adapts to mobile)
+- Timestamp for each message
+- Auto-scrolling

 ## Technical Implementation